usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

                         nominal_temperature = 296, x_shift = 0.00)

-The :py:func:`MATS.Spectrum.plot_wave_alpha` function is called to plot a spectrum.
+The :py:func:`MATS.Spectrum.plot_wave_alpha` function can be called to plot any of the spectra.

 .. code:: ipython3